 Then the master applies a STOP condition which starts the internal programming procedure.
-The data bytes are written in the memory location addressed in the EEA byte (A0 to A7) and the CSW byte (A8 to A10).
+The data bytes are written in the memory location addressed in the EEA byte (A0 to A6 or A7).
 The programming procedure consists of an internally timed erase/write cycle.
 In the first step, the selected byte is erased to "1".
 With the next internal step, the addressed byte is written according to the contents of the buffer.